 The DSL will make a judgement about whether a reported YPSI incident is 'experimental' as in section 12 above or 'aggravated'.
 Aggravated incidents involve criminal or abusive elements beyond the creation, sending or possession of sexual images created by young people.
 These include possible adult involvement; criminal or abusive behaviour by young people such as sexual abuse, extortion or threats; malicious conduct arising from personal conflicts; coercion; an imbalance of power, e.g. an older student pressurising a younger or vulnerable student to create and share an indecent image; or creation or sending or showing of images without the knowledge or against the will of a young person who is pictured.

-Aggravated incidents of sexting will usually be referred to Warwickshire's Multi-Agency Safeguarding Hub (MASH) for advice about whether or not a response by the Police and/or Children's Social Care is required.
+Aggravated incidents of sexting will usually be referred to Warwickshire's Integrated Front Door for advice about whether or not a response by the Police and/or Children's Social Care is required.
 This will facilitate consideration of whether:

-- there are any offences that warrant a Police investigation - child protection procedures need to be invoked - parents/carers require support in order to safeguard their children - a Multi-Agency Child Exploitation (MACE) meeting is required - any of the perpetrators and/or victims require additional support.
-This may require the initiation of a CAF and the offer of early help services
+- there are any offences that warrant a Police investigation - child protection procedures need to be invoked - parents/carers require support in order to safeguard their children - a Multi-Agency Child Exploitation (MACE) meeting is required - any of the perpetrator(s)s and/or victims require additional support.
+This may require the initiation of an Early Help Pathway to change